malak-joumaa/Homemade/README.md

 <br><br>
 <img id="implementation" src="./readme/title5.svg"/>

-> Using the above mentioned tech stacks and the wireframes build with figma from the user stories we have, the implementation of the app is shown as below, these are screenshots from the real app
+> Using the above mentioned tech stacks and the wireframes build with figma from the user stories we have, the implementation of the website is shown as below, these are screenshots from the real website.

 | Landing                                            | Sign In                                               |
 | -------------------------------------------------- | ----------------------------------------------------- |